videlais/Unofficial-Ink-Cookbook/Chapter6/index.md

 ### Multi-line Shuffles

-Mult-line shuffles use the `shuffle` keyword.
+Multi-line shuffles use the `shuffle` keyword.

 ```ink
 {shuffle: